boazbk/crypto/lec_19_quantum.md

 Quantum computing is very confusing and counterintuitive for many reasons.
 But there is also a "cultural" reason why people sometimes find quantum arguments hard to follow.
 Quantum folks follow their own special [notation](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation) for vectors.
-Many non quantum people find it ugly and confusing, while quantum folks secretly wish they people used it all the time, not just for non-quantum linear algebra, but also for restaurant bills and elemntary school math classes.
+Many non quantum people find it ugly and confusing, while quantum folks secretly wish they people used it all the time, not just for non-quantum linear algebra, but also for restaurant bills and elementary school math classes.

 The notation is actually not so confusing.
 If $x\in\{0,1\}^n$ then $\ket{x}$ denotes the $x^{th}$ standard basis vector in $2^n$ dimension.
 That is $\ket{x}$  $2^n$-dimensional column vector that has $1$ in the $x^{th}$ coordinate and zero everywhere else.